In this article, we get an in-depth understanding of ‘What is PB ratio in stock market?’, ‘What do low PB ratio stocks mean?’, and more!

 - A stock’s market value is a forward-looking metric that reflects a company’s future cash flows.
 The market value equals the current stock price of all outstanding shares.
-This is the price that the market thinks the company is worth.
+It is the price that the market thinks the company is worth.

 - The Market Price per share = Current stock price that the company is being traded at on the open market.